michal-kowalcze/cron-expression-parser/README.md

 * Add a new type of `ListElementParser` - to support extracting pattern values from the string input.
 * Update `CronExpressionParserService.parsers` field to use created parser.
-* Add a new type of `CalendarFieldPattern` to support matching for provided values.
+* Add a new type of `CalendarFieldPattern` to support matching for provided values in case existing fields are not sufficient.

 ### Cron fields